Let's Go Blue Lining!

 These rods can be either graphite or fiberglass.
 Glass is very popular on these types of streams for the feel of your casting stroke and the nostalgia of using it in these locations

 Just like everything else, you can custom your rod choice to the conditions.
-You may fish a very open stream with typically small fish and want to throw a 6' 1 weight rod.
-You can also get into the world of tenkara fishing and see the advantages of using an 11'+ rod on smallers streams.
+You may fish a very open stream with typically small fish and want to throw a 6 foot, 1 weight rod.
+You can also get into the world of tenkara fishing and see the advantages of using an 11'+ rod on smaller streams.
 Start basic and change up your gear for what suits you best.

-Reels - This can be as basic as you want.
-Rarely do you need a drag system in most trout fishing but this may be the case where you really don't need much more than a line holder.
+This can be as basic as you want.
+You rarely need a drag system in most trout fishing, but this may be the case where you really don't need much more than a line holder.
 The old clicker style reels are a favorite of many blue line anglers.
 You can also use any reel that matches your rod well, or even re-purpose an old reel you just don't use anymore.

-Line - Depending on the cover of the stream you can adjust accordingly.
+Depending on the cover of the stream, you can adjust your fly line accordingly.
 If it's open and you're using a dry fly, then go ahead and match the weight rod you're using.
-If you have very tight cover and need the extra load in your rod going up a line weight may be advantageous.
+If you have very tight cover and need the extra load in your rod, going up a line weight may be advantageous.
 You can go with a weight forward line or double taper for these situations.
 The advantage of the double taper is the ability to flip a line around after some use to extend its life.
 A weight forward may be a bit lighter if you get your cast beyond the taper but that is extremely rare in these situations.
 In the end, it's all about preference.

-Work on your casting.
-Many times the first cast is the only one you'll get.
-You either place it right and get a take, or you get stuck in a tree and spook the hole.
-Work on a limited back cast.
-I hold my fly in my non casting hand as I cast into spots much of the day.
-There just isn't room to lay out a 20 foot cast on these streams.
-It's pretty much a modified roll cast, but once you get the hang of it you'll get used to how it performs.
-Also work on a bow and arrow cast.
-If you haven't seen this done before basically you take the fly/leader, pull it back like a bow and stress your rod.
+A bow and arrow cast is also very effective.
+If you haven't seen this done before, it's relatively simple.
+Take the fly/leader, pull it back like a bow, and stress your rod.
 Aim at your spot and let go of the fly/leader.
 Be sure to hold onto the right spot or that fly will not be in the water, it will be in your hand.
 You can also hold slack line in your casting hand and release it at the right time to get some more distance as well.
 Practice this in your back yard to get it down well.

 We hope you learned something today in reading this.
 Check out the following items to better prepare you for some blue line fishing!